edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

     }

 Instead of writing our query as a plain string, we're now using the query builder to declare our query in a code-first way.
-As you can see we import the query builder as a single default import ``e`` from the ``dbschema/edgeql-js`` directory.
+As you can see, we import the query builder as a single default import ``e`` from the ``dbschema/edgeql-js`` directory.